You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 Depending on where you buy and when, real estate can be a good way to make passive income.
-In popular cities like Toronto, there has been a rapid increase in property value – 44% in the past five years in Canada alone.
+In popular cities like Toronto, there has been a steady increase in property value – 9.36% during 2020, the highest growth in Canada since 2016.

 By buying pre-construction condos, you may find some lower cost properties that’ll increase in value by the time it’s finally built, allowing you to sell the property once it’s complete for a profit.

 As with all investments, it can be risky, so it’s best to speak with a real estate agent if you’re new to the game to help you buy the right investment property.